huandu/goroutine/README.md

 [![Build Status](https://travis-ci.org/huandu/goroutine.png?branch=master)](https://travis-ci.org/huandu/goroutine)

+**[DEPRECATED]**

+* If you're still looking for a solution to get goroutine id, please go to https://github.com/v2pro/plz/tree/master/gls.
+* If you're looking for a package to create TLS or local storage for a goroutine transparently, use https://github.com/huandu/go-tls.

 Package goroutine is merely a hack.
 It exports goroutine id to outside so that you can use it for whatever purpose.
 However, it's highly recommended to not use this package in your daily life.